brendo1001/tangles/README.md

 # Tangles

-An R package for anonymization of spatial point patterns and raster objects.
+An R package for anonymisation of spatial point patterns and raster objects.

-This package achieves the relatively simple, yet useful, task of spatial anonymization.
-Anonymization is needed in situations where a data owner may not wish to share the actual spatial locations of their data, but is happy to share transformed data in a way that still permits valid spatial analysis.
+This package achieves the relatively simple, yet useful, task of spatial anonymisation.
+Anonymisation is needed in situations where a data owner may not wish to share the actual spatial locations of their data, but is happy to share transformed data in a way that still permits valid spatial analysis.

-Anonymization is achieved via three modes of spatial shifts:
+Anonymisation is achieved via three modes of spatial shifts:

 * Vertical shifts
 * Lateral shifts